twolfson/twolfson.com/articles/debugging-osx-via-sauce-labs.md

 > Disclaimer: My use case was fortunate to not require any `sudo` actions and all the software I needed was pre-installed.

 This week, I got a [OSX specific ticket for grunt-spritesmith][ticket], my images to spritesheet/variables converter.
-Unfortunately, I develop on [Linux Mint][] and unlike [Windows][ievms] and [Linux][ubuntu], there are no free OSX virtual machines to run against.
+Unfortunately, I develop on [Linux Mint][] and unlike [Windows][ievms] and [Linux][ubuntu], there are no free virtual machines for OSX.
 My options were:

 - Buy OSX and use a VM
 - Wait until I get my work computer